RAN Digital Twin#

 RX FT filename |

-If a filename is provided, the received I/Q samples at the receivers will be saved to an H5 file with the specified filename |
+If a filename is provided, the received I/Q samples at the receivers will be saved to an H5 file with the specified filename. |

 default: “” (disabled) |

 Currently, only a portion of the RAN parameters is available for modification in a convenient JSON file.
-Subsequent releases, however, will include the full gamut of configuration parameters for all blocks in the RAN.
+Subsequent releases, however, will include the whole gamut of configuration parameters for all blocks in the RAN.

 Simulation#